 A new wave of alternative food and beverages are redefining “Healthy Diet”.
-Variety of Whole grains are at the forefront in this trend.
+A variety of Whole grains are at the forefront of this trend.
 Besides Brown rice and Wheat Whole grains like Millets and Quinoa have gained popularity in recent times.
 Along with hearty tastes and textures, they are immensely nutritious.
 Research shows, The global whole grain foods market is expected to grow at a compound annual growth rate of 6.7% between 2017 and 2021.
 Despite increased interest Studies shows that consumers are confused about how much of these grains should be consumed, which one to use and how to use.
 Big food companies are encashing this trend by incorporating Millets and Quinoa in their products.

 Millet vs. Quinoa :The similarities

 1) Let us compare the nutritional profile of Quinoa and Millets.

 Table 1: Comparison of the macronutrient content of millet and quinoa

 (100grams of edible portion)

 Table 2: Comparison of the mineral content of millet and quinoa

 |WHOLE GRAIN (100 grams of edibles portion)||CALCIUM|